ufs-community/ufs-srweather-app/docs/UsersGuide/source/CodeReposAndDirs.rst

 =================================
 The umbrella repository for the UFS SRW Application is named ufs-srweather-app and is available on GitHub at https://github.com/ufs-community/ufs-srweather-app.
-An umbrella repository is defined as a repository that includes links, called externals, to additional repositories.
-The UFS SRW Application includes the ``checkout_externals`` tools along with a configuration file called ``Externals.cfg``, which describes the external repositories associated with this umbrella (see :numref:`Table %s <top_level_repos>`).
+An umbrella repository is defined as a repository that houses external code, called "externals," from additional repositories.
+The UFS SRW Application includes the ``manage_externals`` tools along with a configuration file called ``Externals.cfg``, which describes the external repositories associated with this umbrella repo (see :numref:`Table %s <top_level_repos>`).

 .. _top_level_repos: